What does Web Hosting Checker do?

 Dedicated hosting or server is an Internet hosting in which a physical server (machine) is dedicated to a single business client.
 The client has complete control over the machine, so they can choose their favourite operating system and web server software.
 By changing the server configuration, they can optimize the server for their own requirements, including performance, security and features.
 The web host provides the physical server and its hosting environment, the associated maintenance service and technical support for their clients.

 Dedicated hosting is ideal for websites or web applications with a lot of visitors daily.
-And the price of dedicated hosting is expensive, often over US $100 a month.
+And the price of dedicated hosting is expensive, often over USD 100 a month.

 What is cloud hosting?

 Cloud hosting is a type of Internet hosting on the cloud computing platform (also known as public cloud or just cloud).

 The cloud is simply a network of physical and virtual servers running together to form a hosting environment.
-Such a system of servers are distributed around the globe.
+Such a system of servers is distributed around the globe.
 Because of its extent, hosting a website or an application on the cloud ensures performance, scalability and flexibility.
 The interconnected (virtual) servers have backup of the cloud applications or websites.
 That means that if one virtual server malfunctions (or is down), the other servers of the cloud will respond and quickly take the place of the down server.
-Thus, the website users' accessibility to online resources is almost guaranteed, too.
+Thus, the website users' accessibility to online resources is almost guaranteed too.

 Cloud hosting is especially suited to host websites with a very large number of visitors, as multiple, distributed servers can operate to address the sites' high traffic demand.

 You can use our Web Hosting Checker with Whois to find out if a site employs cloud hosting.
-Popular choices of cloud service provider include Google Cloud, Amazon Web Services and ServerPoint.
-If you are interested in utilizing the cloud technology for your sites or applications, you can just check their websites for details and then decide which cloud provider or hosting plan fits your requirements and budgets.
+Popular choices of cloud providers include Google Cloud, Amazon Web Services and Alibaba Cloud.
+If you are interested in utilizing the cloud technology for your sites or applications, you can just check on their websites for details and then decide on a cloud provider / hosting plan that best fits your requirements and budgets.